pigeonwatcher/FluentAttributes/README.md

 ## Aim

-FluentAttributes aims to provide a flexible and clean way for applying C# attributes to classes, structs, properties, etc, without explicitly declaring attributes on the implementation itself.
-The benefit of this separation enables modification to the implementation metadata without needing to touch the original implementation.
-This is useful in projects where attributes may be added, changed or removed over time.
+**FluentAttributes** separates attribute metadata from implementation, enabling:
+- **Decoupled Metadata**: Manage attributes in configuration classes.
+- **Flexibility**: Change, add, or remove attributes without touching the original implementation.
+- **Cleaner Code**: Limit the amount of attributes in original implementation.

 ## Get Started

-Create a class that derives from ITypeAttributeMapConfiguration with the generic set to the Type you want to map attributes to.
+1. **Create a Configuration** Create a class that derives from [ITypeAttributeMapConfiguration](PigeonWatcher.FluentAttributes/ITypeAttributeMapConfiguration.cs) with the generic set to the Type you want to map attributes to.

 ```
     public class ExampleAttributeMapConfiguration : ITypeAttributeMapConfiguration<Example>